APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 			- There is no guarantee that all encampment students had adequate warning to leave or be arrested

+### Indications the university was ignoring student anxiety

+- Students, and the community want to see measures taken to indicate the administration is listening [and not just acting when the spotlight is on them]

+### UCLA is attempting to mediate the campus climate using symbolic gestures

+- How can students feel safe if (nominally) they don't feel the university is monitoring incidents or listening to them?

+	- Is the school just a bank that holds classes?

+- After the pig effigy incident, the school and Dan Gold (Hillel director) spoke publicly about an antisemitism on campus initiative

+- After the Kaplan incident, the school inquired to Dan Myers about involving current events into the "differences across borders" initiative

+- There are several more opt-in style initiatives that UCOP Drake and Block have also mentioned

+- They aren't listening to the students

+- Broad, vague responses do nothing to say to students "we see you"

+- All engagement is reactionary, after the fact, and only for the media's sake

+- Why didn't they stand with Hillel in condemning counterprotesters after Kaplan?

+	- The school is not taking positive voices from within the community and promoting them

+- Why don't they assist in ensuring rules are protest rules are followed?

+	- Block said he would educate on TPM policies "during orientation"

+	- Orientation happens once, and during an optional and expensive orientation weekend

+- Why don't they react to anything said in the Bruin?

+	- The triangles at the encampment

+	- USAC at the encampment

+	- The organization that said if UCLA doesn't do something then they will (Sukkah)

+	- Issues on campus safety

+	- Jewish and Arab/Muslim students feeling unsafe

+- Because there was no public announcement about the Kaplan incident, students had to inquire directly at a walk-out weeks later and spoke in-person to some low-level official

+- The Bruin also had to inquire directly about the Kaplan incident to UCLA and received a short emailed response by some low-level official

+- Title VI and that policy doc encourages UCLA's input to the marketplace of ideas

+- Survey - no one trusts the administration

+- How can students feel safe if (nominally) they don't feel the university is monitoring incidents or listening to them?

+---------------------------------------------------------------------------------------------------------------------------

+## Policing

+### Post-encampment policing

 - Police conduct was not lawful and put students in danger

 	- I do not know if arrests were indiscriminate, I have to check that

 		- Because it has been the case before that students were kettled without an appropriate dispersal order

----------------------------------------------------------------------------------------------------------------------------

-## Policing

 ### police response regents meeting